imperialvhick/alx-pre_course/README.md

-Just two weeks in and I'm loving ALX SE
+Just two weeks in and I'm loving the ALX Software Engineering Program